Nonparametric Learning of Two-Layer ReLU Residual Units: Appendices

 \section{Appendices}

-We include an outline of the appendices: \begin{itemize} \item \autoref{app:noisy-model}: A brief discussion of our learning algorithms in a noisy context, referring to the LP slack variable technique that is used in our experiments with noise in the main paper.
-Also, this section provides an insight to potential future direction of this work. \item \autoref{app:solving-convex-programs}: A detailed explanation of the computational complexity and the methods through which the QPs/LPs in this paper are solved. \item \autoref{app:vanilla-lr-more-details}: A formal result and an empirical validation of the example given in the main paper in the context of the vanilla linear regression method (\autoref{sec:lr}). \item \autoref{app:layer2-generalization}: A generalization of layer 2 learning to the case where \autoref{cond:layer-2-unique} is not satisfied. \item \autoref{app:exact-derivation}: Proofs regarding the minimizers of the objective functions we use. \item \autoref{app:qp-conv}: Proofs that justify the convexity of our QPs. \item \autoref{app:strong-consistency}: Proofs that show our estimation algorithm is strongly consistent. \end{itemize}
+We include an outline of the appendices: \begin{itemize} \item \cref{app:noisy-model}: A brief discussion of our learning algorithms in a noisy context, referring to the LP slack variable technique that is used in our experiments with noise in the main paper.
+Also, this section provides an insight to potential future direction of this work. \item \cref{app:solving-convex-programs}: A detailed explanation of the computational complexity and the methods through which the QPs/LPs in this paper are solved. \item \cref{app:multilayer}: A preliminarily proposed general optimization formula for the extension of learning multi-layer ResNets, to show the scalability of our algorithm. \item \cref{app:vanilla-lr-more-details}: A formal result and an empirical validation of the example given in the main paper in the context of the vanilla linear regression method (\cref{sec:lr}). \item \cref{app:layer2-generalization}: A generalization of layer 2 learning to the case where \cref{cond:layer-2-unique} is not satisfied. \item \cref{app:exact-derivation}: Proofs regarding the minimizers of the objective functions we use. \item \cref{app:qp-conv}: Proofs that justify the convexity of our QPs. \item \cref{app:strong-consistency}: Proofs that show our estimation algorithm is strongly consistent. \item \cref{app:convergence-rate}: A sample complexity justification of how our QP/LP approaches improves the exponential convergence rate that the vanilla LR approach (\cref{sec:lr}) has. \item \cref{app:nonnegative}: Experiments with negative entries in $\rmA$ and a demonstration of the practicalities of the nonnegative entries assumption.